 Daniel C. Hellinger is Professor Emeritus of International Relations, Webster University.
-His other books include Venezuela: Tarnished Democracy (1991); Venezuelan Politics in the Chávez Era (2001) and Bolivarian Democracy in Venezuela (2011).
-He has held Fulbright awards at the Universidad Católica de Valparaíso, Chile, and the Autonomous University of Madrid and been a visiting scholar at St. Antony's College, Oxford, the Central University of Venezuela, and Shanghai Institute for Finance and Economics.
+His other books include Venezuela: Tarnished Democracy (1991); Venezuelan Politics in the Chávez Era (2001), and Bolivarian Democracy in Venezuela (2011).
+He has held Fulbright awards at the Universidad Católica de Valparaíso, Chile, and the Autonomous University of Madrid and has been a visiting scholar at St. Antony's College, Oxford, the Central University of Venezuela, and Shanghai Institute for Finance and Economics.

 "Like no other, Hellinger’s book incisively analyzes the complexities of Latin American politics and development.
 It allows students to develop the analytical and critical thinking skills, as well as the empathy, needed to comprehend the region today.
 This third edition will continue to be an essential tool for students and practitioners at all levels."

 Angelo Rivero Santos, Center for Latin American Studies, Georgetown University